ROBERT ALTMAN

 Timeless Artist and Director

-Robert Altman was born February 20, 1925 in Kansas City, Missouri and died November 20, 2006 in Los Angeles, California.
+Robert Altman was born 20 February 1925 in Kansas City MO; died 20 November 2006 in Los Angeles CA.

 Biography and Filmography from Wikipedia ~ Remembering the Player from Joe Morgenstern, WSJ ~ YouTube R.I.P.

-Beyond Therapy, 1987, viewed and booed* ~ Buffalo Bill and the Indians or Sitting Bull's History Lesson ~ California Split ~ The Company ~ Dr. T & the Women ~ Fool for Love ~ The Gingerbread Man ~ Gosford Park ~ Images ~ Kansas City ~ M*A*S*H ~ McCabe & Mrs. Miller ~ Nashville ~ O.C. & Stiggs, 1984, viewed and booed* ~ A Perfect Couple ~ The Player ~ Popeye ~ A Prairie Home Companion ~ Quintet, 1979, viewed and booed* ~ Ready to Wear ~ Short Cuts ~ Thieves Like Us ~ Trixie ~ Vincent & Theo ~ A Wedding
+Beyond Therapy ~ Brewster McCloud ~ Buffalo Bill and the Indians or Sitting Bull's History Lesson ~ California Split ~ The Company ~ Dr. T & the Women ~ Fool for Love ~ The Gingerbread Man ~ Gosford Park ~ Images ~ Kansas City ~ The Long Goodbye ~ M*A*S*H ~ McCabe & Mrs. Miller ~ Nashville ~ O.C. & Stiggs ~ A Perfect Couple ~ The Player ~ Popeye ~ A Prairie Home Companion ~ Quintet ~ Ready to Wear ~ Short Cuts ~ Thieves Like Us ~ 3 Women ~ Trixie ~ Vincent & Theo ~ A Wedding

 Paul Newman, Will Sampson, MGM